OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 > [!TIP]
 > In order to participate in beta or preview, you may have to sign up for the [Office Insider program](https://products.office.com/office-insider).

 Sounds good so far?
-Take a look at this one-minute teaser video.
+Take a look at this one-minute teaser video to see Script Lab in action.

 [![Teaser video showing Script Lab being used in Excel, Word, and PowerPoint Online.](../images/screenshot-wide-youtube.png 'Script Lab teaser video')](https://aka.ms/scriptlabvideo)